behdadjahad/quera-django-bootcamp/week_6/day_1/lecture_2.md

 + docker desktop

-to check if docker installed successfully use this .command
+to check if docker installed successfully use this command.
 ``` console
 $ docekr info
 ```